-BUS-58 - Marketing the Virtual Office
+BUS-58 - Marketing the Virtual Office (Same as CAT-58)

 Advisory: CAT-57 and CAT/CIS-76A or 76B.

 Identifies and evaluates various employment marketing techniques such as networking face-to-face, virtual interviews, associating with professional organizations, developing flyers and brochures, developing a professional Internet site, and using Web-based resources.
 The course is a core requirement of the Virtual Assistant certificate program.
 54 hours of lecture.